 All hamsters will have their own personalities.
 Spend time watching your hamster and get to know his personality and mannerisms.
 As you get to know your pet, you’ll be able to recognize when they are their usual selves, and when they are not.
 Observing your hamster’s body language is a great way to be more “in tune” with the needs of your pet, which can be crucial to their health and well being.
-Visit our extensive hamster guide at the bottom of this page for more information about hamster and tips on how to keep them healthy and happy.
+Visit our extensive hamster guide for more information about hamster and tips on how to keep them healthy and happy.

 This entry was posted in Hamsters

 Someone once said that you can train anything that has a brain that connects to a stomach, and that goes for hamsters as well.
 They are actually very clever little creatures and probably capable of more than you think – like learning tricks for example!

 Why Should I Train My Hamster?

 Training your hamster is a wonderful way to vary your daily playtime and spend time together, and it’s something that both stimulates your pet mentally and creates a strong bond between the two of you.
 It should be said though that this training takes a lot of time and patience, and every hamster is different, so there’s never a guarantee that your hamster will learn these specific tricks, or any tricks at all.